bgin/Radar-ElectroOptical-Simulation/README.md

 This project attempts to model and simulate the innerworking of Radar system, Electro-Optical active and passive sources of IR radiation and missile guidance system.
-The main purpose is to achieve a realisitic system modeling and simulation as much as possible, hence the main sources of knowledge are russian-language (soviet-era) engineering and technical literature reaching design level (candidate of science and experienced system engineers and designers).
+The main purpose is to achieve a realistic system modeling and simulation as much as possible, hence the main sources of knowledge are russian-language (soviet-era) engineering and technical literature reaching design level (candidate of science and experienced system engineers and designers).